EternityForest/WBTV/README.md

 pseudo-pubsub for embedded devices using wired-OR.
 Under heavy development, may or may not work at any given moment.
 API may change.
 Protocl may change.
 Should be finalized within a few weeks.

+##Protocol Spec Documents
+The "official" version is WBTV_specification.odt.
+All other versions are generated from this file.
+Files in "development" represent possible future versions and as such have no bearing on the actual protocol spcification.

 ##Protocol Summary

 The protocol works over wired-OR busses, such as a single wire pulled to 5V and driven with open collector outputs, or CAN bus hardware.